 You can set up an elaborate workstation because the desktop is quite spacious.
 It tried making it top-heavy with two full monitors.
 But it did not shake even when the table was being raised or lowered.
 So I’m pretty much happy with the business motor and the leg frame of the Autonomous Smart Desk 2.

 Does it wobble?
 It can wobble if you try to shake the table at 116 cm.
 So there has to be an external force to render it unstable.
 But if there’s none, it pretty much stands on its own.
 So long as you do not overload the desk beyond its carrying capacity of 300 lbs.
 You’re going to have a pretty elaborate workstation to maximize it.

 And if you try to lean on the desk, it won’t wobble.
 And it also holds itself when you’re typing.
 So you really have to apply a bit of force to shake it up.
 Hence, it is pretty decent at sitting or standing positions.

 If compare the stability and wobbliness to a Fully Jarvis or the Uplift, we’d go for the Autonomous Smart Desk 2 any time of the day.

 One of the things I’ve noticed with the height range is that it’s quite different from the first Autonomous Smart Desk.
 The Autonomous Smart Desk 2 is a bit higher even if set at the lowest height setting.
 It’s about 3-4 inches taller compared to its predecessor.
 So for taller people, that’s no problem.
 But for those who are shorter, say less than 5 feet 3 inches, you might find the desk a bit high for you.

-And I also think that the Autonomous Smart Desk 2 is one of the standing desks that can accommodate taller people.
+Autonomous Smart Desk 2 is one of the standing desks that can accommodate taller people.
 And it offers two types of frames to its clients – the basic and the premium.